muktajoya/Predictive-Maintenance-System/README.md

 ##  Why this dataset is suitable for industrial ML

-This dataset is highly representative of real-world industrial IoT systems because it contains:
+This dataset sourced from Kaggle is highly representative of real-world industrial IoT systems because it contains:

 - Time-series sensor data (timestamp-based behavior)
 - Multiple machine entities (machine_id)